suhanw/suhanw.github.io/data/posts/use-github-actions-deploy-nextjs-ssg-site.md

 ### Caching

-I realized the job runs a fresh `npm install` every time I push a commit.
-So let's introduce caching so that fresh install occurs only when `package-lock.json` changes.
+I realized that the job runs a fresh `npm install` every time I push a commit.
+So let's introduce caching so that a fresh install occurs only when `package-lock.json` changes.

 ```diff
 # ./.github/workflows/deploy.workflow.yml